-Spring Events are part of the Spring Framework for the very easy phase of the framework, however, I believe that this is one of the most overlooked features of the Spring Framework.
-Spring Events provide a lot of features and capabilities and one of the most interesting among those are event publishing provided by ApplicationContext
+Spring framework events are part of the Spring Framework, however, I believe that this is one of the most overlooked features of the Spring Framework.
+Spring events provide a lot of features and capabilities and one of the most interesting among those are event publishing provided by ApplicationContext

-Application events are not used that frequently in the real world application, however, Spring Framework internally use a lot of these events to communicate various events, with the introduction of the Spring Boot, it has become more interesting.
+.
+Application events are not used that frequently in the real world application, however, Spring Framework internally use a lot of these events to communicate various states, with Spring Boot, it has become more interesting.

 Spring 4.1 introduced @EventListener